To become a certified construction manager, you will need ample years of experience in the field and qualifications to back it up.

 We think it helps make notes of your experiences and prepare for the exam while completing your necessary experience.
 In addition, it means you won’t forget anything and can relate your exam to real-world experiences you have had in a supervisor or management position.

-The CCM exam takes 4 hours (240 minutes) to complete and covers a range of topics.
+The CCM exam takes 4 hours (240 minutes) to complete and covers various topics.
 You will be expected to answer questions based on the following topics:

 - Cost Management